Have you seen Sambar deer?

 - All sightings of Sambar deer must be reported to Biosecurity Queensland within 24 hours of the sighting.

 - By law, everyone has a general biosecurity obligation (GBO) to take all reasonable and practical steps to minimise the risk of escape of the animal until they receive advice from an authorised officer.

-- It must not be moved, fed, given away, sold, or released into the environment without a permit.
+- It must not be moved, fed, given away, sold, or released into the environment.

 - The Act requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
 This is called a general biosecurity obligation (GBO).

 - At a local level, each local government must have a biosecurity plan that covers invasive plants and animals in its area.
 This plan may include actions to be taken on certain species.
 Some of these actions may be required under local laws.
 Contact your local government for more information.